DiGareeva/Git-Instructions-updated-with-remote-access/lesson3.md

+# About working in remote access to repositories (from GitHub)

-## Remote acsess from GitHub repository
+## Remote access from GitHub repository

 To add a new repository from GitHub use command: **git clone _link_from_GitHub_from_button_CODE_**.